tykntech/TyknSovrinService/README.md

 - Import tests/credentialReqResp.postman_collection.json in postman

-- Execute the rest api calls in postman sequentially
+- Execute the rest api calls in postman